 At Channel Futures MSP Summit last year, ConnectWise, Kaseya, and N-able all said the same thing: “We believe in open ecosystems.”
 Then each one defined “open” in a way that conveniently favored their own platform.

-Here's the translation.
-ConnectWise "open" means they integrate with Microsoft and Pax8, and they'll tolerate everything else.
-Kaseya "open" means everything you need is already in Kaseya 365, so why would you go anywhere else?
-N-able "open" means they're the Switzerland option for MSPs who don't want to be locked in.
+Here’s the translation.
+ConnectWise “open” means they integrate with Microsoft and Pax8, and they’ll tolerate everything else.
+Kaseya “open” means everything you need is already in Kaseya 365, so why would you go anywhere else?
+The Kaseya-ConnectWise-Pax8 wars have turned this into a full-on platform battle.
+N-able “open” means they’re the Switzerland option for MSPs who don’t want to be locked in.

 So pick the platform whose gravity you can live with.
 Go deep on it.
-The MSPs winning right now aren't the ones with the most tools.
-They're the ones who actually know how to use the tools they have.
+I tested AI in every major PSA and RMM, and the honest summary is that most of it is still marketing.
+The MSPs winning right now aren’t the ones with the most tools.
+They’re the ones who actually know how to use the tools they have.
+Knowing how to evaluate the build-buy-wait decision for MSP AI matters more than chasing the latest integration announcement.